BertvanderVeen/GLLVM-workshop/README.md

 Sessions from 14:00 to 20:00 (Monday to Thursday).
 Sessions will consist of a mix of lectures, in-class discussion, and practical exercises / case studies over Slack and Zoom.

 ### Monday
+* Introduction and overview
 * Recap of Generalised Linear Models
 * Recap of Generalised Linear Mixed Models
 * Concepts in multivariate analysis

+## Tuesday
 * Introduction to the gllvm R-package

-## Tuesday
-* Background of GLLVMs
 * Ecological gradient theory: what are latent variables?
 * Joint Species Distribution Models and/or ordination
 * Benefits of GLLVMs over classical ordination methods